 Reasons for Procedure

-A blood transfusion should help increase your level of blood cells or other specific blood products.
-It may be needed if you have:
+A blood transfusion raises the level of blood cells or other specific blood products.
+It may be given for:

 What to Expect